Modern Slavery Statement for Gardeners Crystal Palace

 As Crystal Palace gardeners and a community-focused employer, we carry responsibilities for our employees, contractors, and seasonal workers.
 We embed anti-slavery obligations into contracts, provide training, and require that all those who work with Gardeners - Crystal Palace uphold our standards.
 Our leadership team has primary accountability for compliance and periodic reporting to the Board of Trustees.

-Inspection of nursery stock and supply chain documentation We carry out risk assessments across our procurement categories to identify where the risk of modern slavery is higher, such as in supply of plants, landscaping materials, and outsourced labour.
+A man standing in a well-maintained garden in Crystal Palace, London, holding a garden hose and watering flowering plants with red blooms.
+The garden features a lush green lawn, edged by various shrubs and bushes, with a mature tree in the background providing shade.
+The area appears landscaped with a variety of natural textures, including neatly trimmed grass, dense foliage, and paved pathways, under a bright, partly cloudy sky.
+The man is casually dressed in a light yellow t-shirt and grey shorts, suggesting outdoor gardening or lawn care activity, which aligns with professional gardening services such as those provided by Gardeners Crystal Palace in the surrounding area.
+We carry out risk assessments across our procurement categories to identify where the risk of modern slavery is higher, such as in supply of plants, landscaping materials, and outsourced labour.
 Gardeners in Crystal Palace apply due diligence procedures when onboarding suppliers and making purchasing decisions, focusing on visibility and traceability through the chain of supply.

 Supplier Audits and Due Diligence